Haditha massacre: Reaction

 The same LA Times story quoted Republican Representative John Kline of Minnesota:

 There is no question that the Marines involved, those doing the shooting, they were busy in lying about it and covering it up—there is no question about it.
 But I am confident, as soon as the command learned there might be some truth to this, they started to pursue it vigorously.
 I don't have any reason now to think there was any foot dragging.

-In June 2006, Iraqi Prime Minister Nouri al-Maliki condemned the killings and called for a swift investigation, saying: "The crime and misery of Haditha ... is a terrible crime where women and children were eliminated."
+In June 2006, Iraqi Prime Minister Nouri al-Maliki condemned the killings and called for a swift investigation, saying, "The crime and misery of Haditha ... is a terrible crime where women and children were eliminated."

 John Dickerson and Dahlia Lithwick of Slate suggested that the Iraqis should be able to put the Marines on trial:

 Let's let the Iraqis put the Americans alleged to have committed these crimes on trial.
 The United States wants to encourage the fledgling Iraqi institution of democracy, right?
 That's why we wanted Saddam tried in Iraq, and through the Iraqi judicial system--both to build up its legitimacy and to give Iraqis the sense of ownership that comes with having control over the legal process.
 Why, then, shouldn't we also turn over our own soldiers who were involved in either the Haditha massacre or any of the other possible massacres for trial under the Iraqi justice system?

 Comments by Representative Murtha

 On May 17, 2006, Democratic Representative John Murtha of Pennsylvania, a retired Marine colonel and critic of the war, stated at a news conference that an internal investigation had confirmed the massacre.
 He was quoted as saying:

 There was no firefight, there was no IED (improvised explosive device) that killed these innocent people.
 Our troops overreacted because of the pressure on them, and they killed innocent civilians in cold blood.

 On August 2, 2006, Wuterich, who led the accused squad, filed suit for libel and invasion of privacy.
-The filing alleged that Murtha "tarnished the Marine's reputation by telling news organizations in May that the Marine unit cracked after a roadside bomb killed one of its members and that the troops 'killed innocent civilians in cold blood'.
-Murtha also said repeatedly that the incident was 'covered up'."
+The filing alleged that Murtha had damaged the Marines' reputation by telling news organizations that the troops "killed innocent civilians in cold blood" and had covered it up.
 Wuterich was charged with nine counts of manslaughter in 2008, and Wuterich's lawsuit against Murtha was dismissed in 2009, as the court had determined Murtha was immune, having made his comments as a lawmaker.

 On September 25, 2008, Sharratt filed a slander suit against Murtha.
 The lawsuit stated that "Sharratt, in being labeled repeatedly by Murtha as a 'cold-blooded murderer', and by Murtha outrageously claiming that the Haditha incident was comparable to the infamous (My Lai) massacre of Vietnam, has suffered permanent, irreversible damage to his reputation."
 In 2011, Sharratt's lawsuit was dismissed by the 3rd Circuit Court of Appeals.